chgonzaga1/Cyber-Security-Notes/networking/Network Protocols.md

 It's important to note that encryption without identity verification would still allow man in the-middle (MITM) attacks.
 That’s where TLS certificates and Certificate Authorities (CAs) implemented.

+A TLS certificate confirms the authenticity of the server’s identity, it's public key and a trusted authority who vouches for it

+Trusted Authority: